 - Preheat the oven to 350º F.

-- Use a cookie scoop to drop uniform sized cookie dough balls onto a parchment paper lined cookie sheet.
+- Use a cookie scoop to make evenly sized dough balls.
+Place them on a parchment paper lined baking sheet and press each cookie down slightly to form a flat disk.

 - Allow the cookies to fully cool before frosting.

 - While everything is baking, use a stand mixer with a whisk attachment to make the frosting.
-Add 1/2 cup unsalted butter (room temperature), 2 cups powdered sugar, 2 teaspoons pure vanilla extract, and 1 tablespoon milk.
+Add 1/2 cup unsalted butter (room temperature), 2 1/2 cups powdered sugar, 2 teaspoons pure vanilla extract, 1 tablespoon milk, and the 5 ounces OPTIONAL: marshmallow fluff.
 Mix on low speed, gradually increasing the speed until the frosting is whipped and creamy.

 - Add the cream filling to a piping bag and pipe the cream centers onto a cookie.
 Add another cookie on top and press down slightly.